Charles County, Maryland

-Charles County is a county in Southern Maryland.
-As of the 2020 census, the population was 166,617.
+Charles County is a county located in the U.S. state of Maryland.
+As of the 2020 United States census, the population was 166,617.
 The county seat is La Plata.
 The county was named for Charles Calvert (1637–1715), third Baron Baltimore.
-Charles County is part of the Washington metropolitan area and the Southern Maryland region.
-With a median household income of $103,678, it is the 39th wealthiest county in the United States and the highest-income county with a Black-majority population.
+The county is part of the Southern Maryland region of the state.
+With a median household income of $103,678, Charles County is the 39th-wealthiest county in the United States as of 2020, and the highest-income county in the United States with a Black-majority population.

 History

 Charles County was created in 1658 by an Order in Council.
-There was also an earlier Charles County from 1650 to 1654, sometimes referred to in historic documents as Old Charles County, which consisted largely of lands within today’s borders but "included parts of St. Mary’s, Calvert, present-day Charles and Prince George’s County".
+There was also an earlier Charles County from 1650 to 1654, sometimes referred to in historic documents as Old Charles County, which consisted largely of lands within today's borders but "included parts of St. Mary’s, Calvert, present-day Charles, and Prince George’s County".
+John Tayloe I purchased land around Nanjemoy Creek after 1710 from which to mine iron and ship to his furnaces at Bristol Iron Works, Neabsco Iron Works and later Occoquan Ironworks.

 In April 1865, John Wilkes Booth made his escape through Charles County after shooting President Abraham Lincoln.
 He was on his way to Virginia.
-He stopped briefly in Waldorf (then called Beantown) and had his broken leg set by local Doctor Mudd, who was later sent to prison for helping him.
-Boothe then proceeded to hide in the Zekiah Swamp in Charles County, avoiding search parties for over a week until he and his accomplice were able to successfully cross the Potomac River.
+He stopped briefly in Waldorf (then called Beantown) and had his broken leg set by local Doctor Samuel Mudd, who was later sent to prison for helping him.
+Booth then proceeded to hide in the Zekiah Swamp in Charles County, avoiding search parties for over a week until he and his accomplice were able to successfully cross the Potomac River.

+The 1911 Digges Amendment, which attempted to disenfranchise African Americans in Maryland, was drafted by Democratic state delegate (lower house) Walter Digges and co-sponsored by state senator (upper house) William J. Frere, both from Charles County, Maryland.
+In Maryland's unrestricted general election of 1911, the Digges Amendment was defeated with 46,220 votes for and 83,920 votes against the proposal.
+Nationally Maryland citizens achieved the most notable rejection of a black-disfranchising amendment.

 In 1926, a tornado ripped through the county leaving 17 dead (including 13 schoolchildren).
 On April 28, 2002, another tornado (rated an F-4) destroyed much of downtown La Plata killing 3 and injuring over 100 people.

 The county has numerous properties on the National Register of Historic Places.
 Among them are Green Park and Pleasant Hill, home of the Green and Spalding Families.

 On December 4, 2004, an arson took place in the development of Hunters Brooke, a few miles southeast of Indian Head.
 The Hunters Brooke Arson was the largest residential arson in Maryland history.